Ike Opara: Minnesota United FC

-National Team
+National team

 Opara was selected to the United States Men's National Team on January 8, 2018.
 After attending the January camp for the national team, he played the full 90 minutes in a friendly versus Bosnia and Herzegovina, his only cap to date.

 Coaching

 Sporting Kansas City II

 After departing Minnesota United, Opara served as a scout for Nashville SC.
 Opara returned to Sporting Kansas City in January 2022, being named assistant coach for the club's MLS Next Pro side Sporting Kansas City II.

+On 12 August 2025, Opara was named the interim head coach for Sporting Kansas City II.